 Four steps to success on Russian Social Media platforms

 1. Set up groups.
 Setting up groups is the best way to reach your target audience on VK and OK.
 Russians respond better to communities than brand-produced content, so if you engage in a more ‘social’ context, you’ll get better results.
-You can engage directly through the group, or target members with ads – once they’ve joined, you know they’re interested in your products.
+You can engage directly through the group, or target members with ads.

 3. Localize your content.
 Don’t just directly transfer your US or UK ads over to VK.
 Russian users respond well when brands integrate local cultural content into their web presence.
-Unlike many Europeans, Russians don’t gravitate strongly to US culture.
 In fact, VK focuses on regional music and video, so be sure to sync your content with local pop culture.

 4. Take time for appropriate site preparation.
 Don’t just jump into VK if you haven’t first properly set up your eCommerce.
-Russian web censors have been known to ban sites entirely, and cybercrime and poor connectivity threaten sites’ performance on a daily basis.
-After all, if users can’t access your site, you can’t convert impressions into revenue.
+Russian web censors have been known to ban sites entirely, and cyber crime and poor connectivity threaten sites’ performance on a daily basis.

 USING INTERNATIONAL SOCIAL MEDIA PLATFORMS IN RUSSIA

-Although Facebook remains behind VK in terms of the number of users (currently around 20 million), it’s mostly used by well-off, cosmopolitan Russians based around hub cities like Moscow and St. Petersburg.
+Although Facebook remains behind VK in its number of users, it’s mostly used by well-off, cosmopolitan Russians based around hub cities like Moscow and St. Petersburg.

 Facebook also has its own advantages over OK.
 OK is a less familiar platform with fewer exceptions to non-Russian speakers, which makes the setup process difficult without hiring local admins.
-While OK has a large number of affluent, middle-aged female users, a particularly attractive market for fashion and beauty brands, Facebook follows closely in reach and remains easier for international brands to use.
+While OK has a large number of affluent, middle-aged female users, a particularly attractive market for fashion and beauty brands, Facebook follows closely in reach, continues to expand worldwide and remains easier for international brands to use.

 Instagram and Twitter

-Instagram is often used for linking to other networks – 50% of Instagram posts in Russia are shared to other social networks (source: eCommerce Worldwide).
-If you’re planning on using it, make sure that your content will translate onto VK or Facebook, and be aware that Russian users often add long captions to their posts, unlike the shorter Western style.
+Instagram is often used for linking to other networks.
+If you’re planning on using it, make sure your content translates onto VK or Facebook, and be aware that Russian users often add long captions to their posts.

-Twitter is showing some signs of growth but has nowhere near the same dominance in Russia that it does in the West, possibly for being a platform that is notoriously used to challenge authority.
-As a result, it’s probably not worth investing in a Russian presence until the platform can prove it has staying power in the region.
+Twitter is showing some signs of growth but has nowhere near the same dominance in Russia that it does in the West.
+Therefore, it’s probably not worth investing in a Russian presence until the platform gains more traction.

 A combination of VK and Facebook is the best way to reach large numbers of users and single out the top commercial targets.
 While OK also has a well developed user base, it can be hard for international companies to start and maintain a presence there, so Facebook is the wise choice for beginners.

-Make sure you build dedicated groups to access users who love your brand.
-Treat Russians like Russians, use locally generated content to blend in with Russian culture and take advantage of VK’s advanced-paid-marketing and demographic-targeting tools to push out relevant content to the ideal audience.
+Make sure you build dedicated groups to access users who love your brand, and use locally generated content to blend in with Russian culture.